 How we learnt to accept uncertainty and love weirdness.

 What is the 'quantum'?
 Is nature fundamentally uncertain?
-Can a cat in a box be both alive and dead at the same time?
-Is an electron in two places at once?
-What is 'spooky' action-at-a-distance?
 This lecture considered what quantum science tells us about the world and some of its more weird implications.

 - March 2016.
 The Future of Physical Science

-An expert panel drawn from three different areas within the ANU College of Physical and Mathematical Sciences took on the task of trying to navigate the issues of the exponential growth of physical science and where it might take us over the next hundred years.
+An expert panel drawn from three different areas within the ANU College of Physical and Mathematical Sciences tried to navigate the issues of the exponential growth of physical science and where it might go over the next hundred years.

 - October 2015.
 Why Are We Constrained to Live in the Present Moment?

-Time holds us captive in the Present Moment.
 Although the Present seems to forever 'move forward', we always remain trapped in it.
-What is the Present?
-What factors affect the way we perceive the Present and time in general?
-Would it be possible to escape the Present?
-This talk covered relevant aspects of our experience of the Present and explore whether science can explain why we are prisoners of time.
+This talk covered relevant aspects of our experience of the Present and explored whether science can explain why we are prisoners of time.

 - May 2015.
 What is Reality: Physics or Metaphysics?